okyeron/OMX-27/OMX-27-firmware/feature_ideas.md

 - S1/S2 pattern gate feature

-- Arpegiator
+- DONE - Arpegiator

-- Chord Split Mode

 - Add MidiFX to Seq, Chord, and Grids Modes

 - Chord LED feedback

-- Auto strum
+- Auto strum - Does Arp MidiFX Accomplish this?
+Maybe a arp submode?

 - Earthsea sequencer, add into midi and chord modes, simple records what you play then plays back in natural time or quantized.